quantprofessionals/eduquant.nl/content/courses/dod/index.md

  * Credit risk managers

 ### Prerequisites
+The course will be taught in English.
 Participants are advised to come equipped with a broad understanding of credit risk, Basel and capital requirements regulation.

 ## Schedule

-The course will be taught over 4 sessions of each 4 hours, with at most 2 sessions per week.
+The course will be taught over {{< param nr_sessions >}} sessions of each {{< param session >}}.
 The final session schedule will be planned in coordination with participants prior to the start of the course.